deidrebrin/sql-database-workshop/_episodes/05-migrating.md

 {: .sql}

-3. Add data!
+Add data!
     1. Export csv file from FileMaker
-        1. Check order of columns in MySQL and match export
+        1. Check order of columns in MySQL and match when creating the export
     2. Import csv file into MySQL
-    3. If we have the time - run through importing without creating table & columns first to show what happens

 > ## CSV or comma separated value and TSV or tab separated value
 > * The comma or tab are delimiters (what is being used to deliminate between one cell and the next) but you can also determine qualifiers or ways to enclose the contents of a cell in case the delimiter may occur within the cell contents.